KaiHotz/react-formik-ui/README.md

 </div>

+## Update
+React-Formik-UI v1.0.0 needs at least React 16.3.1 and Formik 1.0.0-beta.0

+For older versions of React and Formik please install React-Formik-UI v 0.1.26

 ## Overview
 React-Formik-UI is a simple component library, composed out of pure HTML form elements like: form, input, select, checkbox, radio and textarea.